 - Eliminate television watching while doing homework or during family meals.

 - If your child must have a cell phone, provide clear guidelines for its use.
 For example, restrict its use to emergencies only.
 Cell phone games and texting increases screen time and can become quite time consuming.

 - While computer use is sometimes required for school homework, recreational computer screen time should be limited.
 Use computers for planning purposes such as researching nearby trails to hike, new playgrounds, or when the local soccer field is available!

 - Be a good role model for your children.
 Purposefully reduce your own screen time and replace it with an equal amount of time being active.

-- Phone the qualified exercise professionals at PAL for physical activity ideas or check out ParticipACTION’s weeklong calendar of active events your children can try out.
+- Phone the qualified exercise professionals at PAL (8-1-1) for physical activity ideas or check out ParticipACTION’s programs for active events your children can try out.

 Being active is necessary for our children’s physical health, has a positive effect on grades, and is good for socialization.
 Let’s extend Unplug & Play into the whole year!